Velocity Based Training Buyers Guide 2023

 The most important thing you must consider when choosing your velocity based training (VBT) device…

 By now the world knows that I love velocity based training (VBT).
 GymAware is the scientifically validated Gold Standard in the world of VBT, so they were the only ones I contacted.
 My team is the best in the country, so of course I wanted the best products.
 This article is NOT a sales pitch for GymAware.
-This can be referred to as a Velocity based training buyers guide for 2022.
-Whether its 2022 or ten years ago, the most important factor I state in this article is 100% unbiased and independent of any brand or organization – drumroll please… it’s “independent scientific validation”!
-When purchasing VBT devices, there are so many considerations, and companies make it even harder for you to choose.
-They love to pick up their most attractive feature and sell it aggressively.
-With scientific validations, you can be sure you’re not being fooled by phoney sales tactics.
-Also, its hard to decide based on VBT product reviews, because are so many so-called influencers out there…
+This can be referred to as a Velocity based training buyers guide for 2023.
+Whether its 2023 or ten years ago, the most important factor I state in this article is 100% unbiased and independent of any brand or organization – drumroll please… it’s “independent scientific validation”!

 Looking up scientific studies to validate the VBT device that you intend on purchasing takes extra time.
 However, it doesn’t take that long.
 If you simply Google ‘scientific studies validating Velocity Based Training devices’, you will witness several recent studies pop up on your screen.
 You will also notice that Linear Position Transducers or LPTs are at the top of all of them.
 Don’t worry, I have done with leg work for you, and several of them will be cited at the end of this article.